poushitaguha/hackerlinks/README.md

 # hackerlinks

-A clone of Hackernews using Vue.js on the frontend and GraphQL on the backend.
+A clone of Hackernews using VueJS and Apollo Client on the frontend and GraphQL on the backend.